-As an Audiologist I am often asked “So what made you want to study ears?”
+As an audiologist, I am often asked “So what made you want to study ears?”
 My answer to this has always been because audiology is so much more than just ears!
 The heart of the profession lies in being able to understand the real-life implications of hearing loss and how it impacts your patient’s world.
-This can be from helping a new-born hear their mothers voice for the first time to reconnecting an elderly patient who is feeling lonely and isolated due to their hearing loss.
+This can be from helping a newborn hear their mother’s voice for the first time to reconnecting an elderly patient who is feeling lonely and isolated due to their hearing loss.

 With the aid of cutting-edge diagnostics and revolutionary hearing aid technology, an Audiologist can empower and support patients, restoring their world one sound at a time.
-It is truly a special and heart-warming moment seeing your patients face light up when you turn on a hearing device.
+It is truly a special and heart-warming moment seeing your patient’s face light up when you turn on a hearing device.
 For me, there is nothing more rewarding than sharing the joy of sound.

-When I reflect on my time in Manchester, I feel extremely lucky to have been taught at such a prestigious and renown institution.
+When I reflect on my time in Manchester, I feel extremely lucky to have been taught at such a prestigious and renowned institution.
 The University of Manchester has a pioneering and influential background in driving innovation within the world of audiology.

 The course itself is led by internationally recognised lecturers who are working at the cutting edge of their discipline within research or senior clinical posts.
 This ensures a high calibre of teaching whereby course content is rooted within the latest evidence-based knowledge with clear guidance on its clinical application.

 One of the many highlights of the curriculum taught at Manchester is that the course offers a very comprehensive and tailored clinical placement programme.
-This includes 50 weeks of on-going practical experience in a dynamic range of clinical settings, including the NHS, the independent sector and state of the art laboratories.
+This includes 50 weeks of ongoing practical experience in a dynamic range of clinical settings, including the NHS, the independent sector and state of the art laboratories.

 This means you are diagnosing and treating patients within a supported environment right from the offset!
 This not only helps to build your confidence and communication skills, but also gives you the opportunity to implement what you have learned in lectures in real time, within real clinical situations!

-As with any degree there is a certain workload and and expectation to be proactive in your learning.
+As with any degree, there is a certain workload and expectation to be proactive in your learning.
 Thankfully, though, all of our lecturers had an ‘open-door’ policy, and therefore whenever I felt that I needed further support or guidance, all I had to do was raise my hand in lectures, drop an email or arrange a meeting.